mattsears/mattsears.github.io/_posts/2013-12-17-a-guide-for-writing-maintainable-rails-tests.md

 Do you ever feel like you spend most of your day repairing tests in your Rails app?
-If you have been building Rails apps as long for as we have, then you know the importance of a robust test suite.<!--more--> Working with a brittle and slow tests can really make the most basic tasks difficult.
-This is especially true for large Rails apps that have been around for a few years.
-The good news is that we can fix this with a few helpful tips I've picked up over the years that can keep your test suite running smoothly for the long-run.
+If you have been building Rails apps as long for as we have, then you know the importance of a robust test suite.
+Working with a brittle and slow tests can really make the most basic tasks difficult.
+This is especially true for large Rails apps that have been around for a few years. <!--more-->The good news is that we can fix this with a few helpful tips I've picked up over the years that can keep your test suite running smoothly for the long-run.